Jeremy Bytes

 More info...

 Delegates are the gateway to functional programming.
-So let's understand delegates and how we can change the way we program by using functions as parameters, return types, variables, and properties.
-In addition, we'll see how the built in delegate types, Func and Action, are waiting to make our lives easier.
-By the time we're done, we'll see how delegates can add elegance, extensibility, and safety to our programming.
-And as a bonus, you'll have a few functional programming concepts to take with you.
+So let's understand delegates and how we can change the way we program by using functions as parameters, return values, variables, and properties.
+In addition, we'll see how the built-in delegate types (Func and Action) are waiting to make our lives easier.
+By looking at code, we'll see how delegates can add elegance, extensibility, and safety to our programming.

 More info...